GoLand 2025.1 Help

 Location of Go settings

-Top level of the settings page.
+Displayed at the top level of the settings dialog.

 Location of Go settings